intuition-dev/INTUITION2/PER/docs/ref.md

 ## /api/bake
 - folder
-Do nbake in that folder.
+Do nBake in that folder.

 ## /api/list
 - fn